 The Mannaz rune belongs to Tyr’s aett in the Elder Futhark.

-In runic divination, Mannaz is seen as a symbol of self and community.
-It was likely used in magic to invoke unity and cooperation.
+In runic divination, practitioners interpret Mannaz as a symbol of self and community.
+They likely utilized it in magic to foster unity and cooperation.

 Featured Image Credit: BK, Public domain, via Wikimedia Commons